-Instagram is a social media platform, owned by Facebook, where people can capture and share their world with friends and family one photo at a time.
+Instagram is a social media platform owned by Facebook, where people can capture and share their world with friends and family one photo at a time.
 Once thought to be nothing more than a platform for sharing what you had for breakfast and the outfit you’re wearing for the day, the network has grown to more than 800 million monthly users since its creation in 2010.
-It’s now one of the most popular image sharing networks on the web today, and has caught the attention of advertisers of all kinds.
+It’s now one of the most popular image-sharing networks on the web today and has caught the attention of advertisers of all kinds.

-This is the first in a three-part series, designed to help you see how to make the most of an Instagram presence for your brand.
-We’ll cover the basics of Instagram in this piece, and then move onto setting up your account, and finally, using Instagram for SEO.
+This is the first in a three-part series designed to help you see how to make the most of an Instagram presence for your brand.
+We’ll cover the basics of Instagram in this piece and then move on to setting up your account and, finally, using Instagram for SEO.